Prismatic cohomology relative to $\delta$-rings

 Recall that $\Prism_{R/A}$ has descent in $A$ and $R$ (Proposition \ref{prop:cwdescent}) and is invariant under relatively perfect maps and completion in $A$ (Proposition \ref{prop:quasietalecrystal} and Corollary~\ref{cor:kanextended}).
 Knowing this, we can give a descent style description of $\Prism_{R/A}$ using a relative version of the quasisyntomic site, that we will describe now.
 In fact one could also use this to give an independent definition of the prismatic package, specifically the Nygaard filtration.
 This is not only a theoretical tool, but will be applied for practical calculations.
 After this discussion, we prove the uniqueness claim from Theorem~\ref{thm:intro}.

 \begin{definition}[Relatively quasisyntomic rings] A bounded $\delta$-pair $(A,R)$ is relatively quasisyntomic if $R$ is derived $p$-complete and $\L_{R/A}$ has $p$-complete Tor-amplitude in $[0,1]$.
-If $A$ is a bounded $\delta$-ring, let $\QSynscr_A$ be the category of relatively quasisyntomic $\delta$-pairs $(A,R)$.\footnote{The notation $\QSynscr_A$ diverges from that of~\cite{ammn}, which would require also that $A$ and $R$ be quasisyntomic in the sense of~\cite{bms2}.
-However, $\QSynscr_{\bZ_p}$ does agree with the category by the same name in~\cite{ammn} and also with $\QSyn$ from~\cite{bms2}.} \end{definition}
+If $A$ is a bounded $\delta$-ring, let $\QSynscr_A$ be the category of relatively quasisyntomic $\delta$-pairs $(A,R)$. \end{definition}

+The notation $\QSynscr_A$ diverges from that of~\cite{ammn}, which would require also that $A$ and $R$ be quasisyntomic in the sense of~\cite{bms2}.
+However, $\QSynscr_{\bZ_p}$ does agree with the category by the same name in~\cite{ammn} and also with $\QSyn$ from~\cite{bms2}.

 \begin{definition}[Relatively quasiregular semiperfectoids] Say that a bounded $\delta$-pair $(A,R)$ is relatively quasiregular semiperfectoid (or relatively qrsp) if $R$ is $p$-complete, there is a factorization $A\rightarrow A'\rightarrow R$ where $A\rightarrow A'$ is a $p$-completely relatively perfect map of $\delta$-rings, the $\delta$-pair $(A',R)$ is pre-prismatic as exhibited by an ideal $I \subseteq A'$, the map $A' \to R$ is surjective, and $\L_{R/\overline{A'}}$ has $p$-complete Tor-amplitude in $[1,1]$.
 Call such a factorization a pre-prismatic factorization.
 Note that a relatively quasiregular semiperfectoid is relatively quasisyntomic in the sense of Definition~\ref{def:relqsyn}.
 Let $\RQRSPerfdscr \subseteq \Pairs^\delta$ be the full subcategory consisting of the relatively quasiregular semiperfectoid $\delta$-pairs. \end{definition}